The Organization’s History

 The present-day Monterey County Genealogy Society was started in 1985.
 An initial meeting was called by Deannie Fish, who owned a genealogy bookstore in Spreckles.
 The group met in a bank in Salinas; and Karen Clifford was elected the first president.
 Other early members included Connie Fields, Eileen Rhyner, Freda Fischer, Linda Fonville and others.
 Later Presidents included Connie Fields, Pat Miljarak, Linda Avakian, Jim Conway, and Rick Bergman.
 The group later moved to the John Steinbeck Library for its meetings, and in the late 1990s, they moved their meetings to the Family History Center in Seaside, which resulted in research time before and after the meeting.
 Between 1988 and about 1995, the society held educational conferences, called Ancestor Round-ups, at Hartnell College and Salinas area churches.
 In November of 1995 and 1996, larger conferences were held at the Monterey Beach Hotel in Seaside, and in 1998, a smaller conference was held at the Monterey Masonic Lodge and House of the Four Winds.
 Conferences were also held in Monterey in 2000 at the Naval Post Graduate School and in 2001 at the Monterey County Courthouse.
 The society has also sponsored bus trips to Bay Area archives.

 The society was involved in compiling Newspaper Abstracts of the Salinas City Index later known as the Salinas Californian.
 Other recent and past activities included a cemetery tombstone recording project, a quarterly journal with articles of general and local interest including data extraction projects, the sale of a few genealogy publications, purchase of genealogy related books, CDs, and a computer for donation to the Family History Center (FHC).
-Regular monthly meetings are held the Third Thursday of each month.
+Regular monthly meetings were held the Third Thursday of each month.
 These were generally of an educational nature, including such topics as land research, the life of a Civil War soldier, using maps in genealogy research, genealogy research in various regions, local area history, etc.

 The Monterey County Genealogy Society became incorporated as a nonprofit organization in the State of California on Nov.
 16, 2000.
 Federal tax-exemption was granted in November 2000 and State tax-exemption was granted in January 2001.
 Sources: Past and present society members: Linda Avakian, Karen Clifford, Connie Fields, Freda Fischer, Deannie Fish, Linda Fonville, Jeannie Pedersen, Thorn Taft, Meeting Minutes, 1994-1999.